RedHatInsights/frontend-components/packages/config/README.md

 ### Removed features with webpack 5

-The new version of webpack 5 changed plyfills and plugin configs, some packages are outdated, one example is `lodash-webpack-plugin` this plugin is no longer maintain anyways.
-You should be just fine by installing `lodash` directly, imports can stay the same as before `import get from 'lodash/get`.
+The new version of webpack 5 changed polyfills and plugin configs, some packages are outdated, one example is `lodash-webpack-plugin` this plugin is no longer maintain anyways.
+You should be just fine by installing `lodash` directly, imports can stay the same as before `import get from 'lodash/get'`.

 ## useProxy